climatepolicyradar/website/src/routes/jobs/full-stack-python-developer-contract.md

 topics:
   - jobs
 date: 10 December 2023
-excerpt: "We are seeking a Python contractor for a 6 months contract to work with us and support high-scale, high-impact work. "
+excerpt: We are seeking a Python contractor for a 6 months contract to work with us on building user-management and content management tools.
 ---
 <!--StartFragment-->